-Your feedback on Astronomy 1142 will be valuable in helping to shape the way I teach this course and others like it.
 Thinking over the content of the course and evaluating its strong and weak points is also valuable as part of reviewing for the final exam.
 I therefore request that you set aside 20 minutes during your review for the final to complete this evaluation.
 Please bring it with you to the final, where I will have an envelope for collecting them.
 Your evaluation should be anonymous, and you may write it or type it as you prefer.
 I will not read any evaluations until after I have completed grading the course.

-Please ALSO fill out the numerical portion of the online SEI evaluations for this class, prior to midnight on Dec.
-9. The statistical information from SEI ratings is valuable both to me and to the Astronomy Department as a way of tracking improvement in the course or of flagging potential problems, and it provides our best gauge of overall student satisfaction.
-The SEI ratings thus complement the more specific feedback that you give me on this evaluation.
+Please ALSO fill out the online SEI evaluations for this class, for which you should have received a link by email.
+The statistical information from SEI ratings is valuable both to me and to the Astronomy Department as a way of tracking improvement in the course or of flagging potential problems, and it provides our best gauge of overall student satisfaction.
+The SEI ratings thus complement the more specific feedback that you give me on this evaluation; I prefer to receive the more detailed feedback on paper rather than via the SEI online comments.
+SEI evaluations can be completed until midnight on Sunday, March 11.